rtCamp/rtbiz-helpdesk/docs/staff/tickets/README.md

 # Tickets

-Tickets (CPT) is the basics entity around which Helpdesk is system is setup.
+Tickets is the basics entity around which Helpdesk is system is setup.
+All client queries submitted to Helpdesk and are